Donders-Institute/hpc-wiki-v2/docs/cluster_howto/genai-ollama.rst

             ...
         }

-After that, in the Continue chat pannel toggled with the :kdb:`Ctrl/Cmd` + :kdb:`l` key-binding, you can start chatting with the model.
+After that, in the Continue chat pannel toggled with the :kbd:`Ctrl/Cmd` + :kbd:`l` key-binding, you can start chatting with the model.